secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 # Part 6 - Deploy Secret Node

-Running this script will start 9 enigma workers on the enigma devnet.
+Running this script start an enimga worker.
+It will also make sure the enigma node software is up to date.

 Run the bash script.
 ```bash